dentonzh/Eggspress/README.md

 `appearance.md` allows you to adjust the appearance of your pages, ranging from how posts are ordered to the color schemes used on your site.

+The folder at `my_settings/brand` contains a set of `.png` files that you can replace.
+These files represent the favicon, brand logo that appears in the navbar and footer, and the Open Graph image.

 ## Tidying up
 When you're ready to publish your next update, upload your workspace files again to your forked Eggspress repository.

 To remove an unwanted post (or any other content item), navigate to its file and follow the directions for [deleting a file](https://docs.github.com/en/repositories/working-with-files/managing-files/deleting-files-in-a-repository).

 For example, you may wish to delete `welcome-to-eggspress.md`, a file you committed earlier, to prevent it from appearing on your site.

-You may also hide files by prefixing it with "#". `#welcome_to_eggspress.md` will not appear on your site.
+To "hide" a file and prevent it from appearing on your site, you can set its `isVisible` frontmatter field to `false`.
+Note that Eggspress will still build files that are set with `isVisible: false`.
+Anyone with the direct link to the content will still be able to view it on the web.

+To prevent a file from rendering at all, you must do one of the following:
+- Remove it from your repository
+- Prefix its filename with "#"

+We follow the convention to prefix filenames with "#" for files in `my_templates`.
+This prevents templates from rendering into pages on your site, but allows them to remain in your repository for your reference.

 ## You're all set!
 A few reminders as you begin your next post: